innerr/tidb.ticat/why-we-need-this-and-how-it-can-help.md

-# Why this is needed
+# TiDB on TiCat: Why it is Needed

+## The issue
-The generalized TiDB system include many dimensions:
+The TiDB system include many dimensions:
 * Cluster hardwares and topologies
 * Cluster maintenances: deploy, stop, start, scale in/out
 * Data migrating